haoshiyou/haoshiyou-uniapp/README.md

 - Other
  - [2] Downsize friendships? not so soon
- - [1] Use cronjob to post announcement
+ - [X] Use cronjob to post announcement
  - [X] Use npmjs.org/bottleneck to limit rate

 ### UI